Gutza/public/_posts/2025-11-25-Designed-for-Failure--Trump-Peace-Plan-for-Ukraine.md

 But at least it brings the underlying question into focus: is the West prepared to trade lasting security for a short-term, Trump-branded ceasefire?

-# Conclusion – Recognizing a Dead End When You See One
+# Recognizing a Dead End When You See One

-Michael’s question was simple: if things are so bad for Russia, why doesn’t Putin just take one of Trump’s many sugar-coated off-ramps?
+Michael’s question was simple: _if things are so bad for Russia, why doesn’t Putin just take one of Trump’s many sugar-coated off-ramps?_

 The long answer we’ve just walked through boils down to this: